kaeedev/Proyecto-13-Footer-Dark/README.md

 ## ENG:

-# Project 12 - Footers Lights (Responsive)
+# Project 13 - Footer Dark (Responsive)

-Layout of a online forum made with HTML, CSS, Astro, and Tailwind
+Layout of one example of footer in dark mode using HTML, CSS, Astro, and Tailwind

 ## 🎯 Project Objective